UPPMAX/naiss_intro_python/docs/sessions/working_with_graphics.md

 - View the plot:
     - In a remote desktop environment, this is straightforward: click on the image from a file explorer
-    - When using SSH with X-forwarding enabled, use the way as shown below in the table.
+    - When using SSH with X-forwarding enabled: use the way as shown below in the table.

-???- question "What is the error when I do not have X-forwarding enabled?"

-    The errors always states `unable to open X server`, for example:

-    ```bash
-    display: unable to open X server `' @ error/display.c/DisplayImageCommand/413.
-    ```

 !!! info "How display an image in SSH with X-forwarding enabled"